 To see the HTTP-proxy policy:

-- Open the example configuration file in Policy Manager.
+- Open a configuration file in Policy Manager.

-- Double-click the HTTP-proxy-server policy to open it.
+- Create an HTTP-proxy-server policy similar to ours.

 Make sure you understand these settings: